 The management function should not determine its own remuneration.
-The supervisory function should determine and oversee the remuneration of the members of the management function.
-Without prejudice to national law, the supervisory function should also specifically approve and oversee the
+The supervisory function should determine and oversee the remuneration of the

 47. In order to properly address conflicts of interests, it is good practice for members of the supervisory function to be compensated only with fixed remuneration.
 Incentive-based mechanisms should generally be excluded.
 If such mechanisms do occur, they must be strictly tailored to the assigned monitoring and control tasks, reflecting the individual's capabilities and the achieved results.
 If instruments are granted, appropriate measures should be taken, such as retention periods until the end of the mandate, in order to preserve the independence of judgment of those members of the management body.